OldGnuts/Terrain3D_Layer_Tool/README.md

 1.  **Clear:** A compute dispatch clears the layer's internal temporary R32F texture.
 2.  **Context Stitching:** To calculate slope or erosion correctly, the layer needs to know about the terrain *outside* its bounds.
 The pipeline dispatches a "Stitch" shader that samples neighbor regions to build a seamless context buffer.
 If the layer does not need new height data, it will still stictch in order to present a visualization when required.
 This can be optimized for when a layer is selected in the editor, however it does not seem necessay.
 3.  **Mask Stacking:** It iterates through the layer's `Masks`.
 Each mask injects its own compute shader commands into the chain. **Barriers** are automatically injected to prevent Read-After-Write hazards.
-4.  **Falloff:** A final dispatch applies the edge fade curve.
+4.  **Falloff:** A final dispatch applies the edge fade curve, configured by each layer and not always applied directly to the mask.

 **Result:** A fully rasterized, isolated texture representing *only* that layer's influence.

 ### 4. The Macro-Pipeline (`TerrainUpdateProcessor`)
-Once individual layer masks are generated, the Processor blends them into the final Region Data via a 6-phase pass:
+Once individual layer masks are generated, the Processor blends them into the final Region Data via a 10-phase pass:

 1.  **Height Layer Phase:** Generates influence masks for dirty height layers.
 2.  **Height Composite Phase:** Blends valid height masks into the **Region Heightmap (R32F)** using the layer's operation (Add/Subtract/Multiply).
 3.  **Texture Layer Phase:** Generates masks for texture layers.
 Crucially, this phase can read the *result* of Phase 2 to apply topological rules (Slope/Concavity).
 4.  **Texture Composite Phase:** Blends Texture IDs into the **Region Control Map (R32UI)** using bitwise operations.
 5.  **Feature Layer Phase:** Calculates geometry for complex features (IE: Paths, object placement with terrain data modifications).
-6.  ** - The purpose of the feature layers is to provide the edge case layer, some layers may place a building and need to modify height and texturing, or paths which have the same requirements.
+    ** - The purpose of the feature layers is to provide the edge case layer, some layers may place a building and need to modify height and texturing, or paths which have the same requirements.
 Future considerations are placing leaves on the ground, particle effects, and other object placement tasks which require reading and writing both height and texture data.
-7.  **Feature Application Phase:** Applies final modifications to both height and control maps.
+6.  **Feature Application Phase:** Applies final modifications to both height and control maps.
+7.  **Exclusion Map Phase:** Finds feature layers that will exclude mesh instance placement.
+8.  **Texture Blend Smoothing Phase:** Optional pass for final overal blend smoothing of the final composited region textures.
+9.  **Instancer Layer Placement Phase:** Generates masks for instancer layers and places them in region buffers.
+This is essentially a feature layer, however it needs to process after other feature layers.
+10. **Selected Layer Visualizer Phase:** Generates the current data needed to for visual representation of the currently selected layer.

 ### 5. Synchronization & Output
 1.  **GPU Sync:** The `AsyncGpuTaskManager` calls `RenderingDevice.Sync()`, blocking briefly to ensure all compute operations are finished.
 2.  **Zero-Copy Preview:** The `RegionMapManager` updates `RegionPreview` meshes.
 These use **Shared RIDs** (`TextureUtil`), allowing the viewport to display Compute Shader outputs immediately without copying data back to the CPU.
-3.  **Terrain3D Push:** Finally, the `TerrainLayerManager` reads the final textures and pushes the raw byte data into Terrain3D's native storage.
+3.  **Terrain3D Regions Textures Push:** The `TerrainLayerManager` reads the final textures and pushes the raw byte data into Terrain3D's native storage.
+4.  **Terrain3D Instance Push:** Finally, the `TerrainLayerManager` instructs the integrator to start updating  Terrain3D's instance data from the regions buffers.

 ---